Transcendence and normality of complex numbers via Hurwitz continued fractions: Introduction

-and the definition of the complex Gauss map $T$ is similar to that of $T_{\RE}$ (see Section \ref{SECTION:HCF}).
-We say a sequence $\sanu$ in $\Za[i]$ is \textbf{valid} when $z=[0;a_1, a_2, \ldots]$ for some $z\in \mfF\setminus \QU(i)$ and we denote by $\Omega$ the space of valid sequences.
-A central difference between regular and Hurwitz continued fractions is that, while $\Na^{\Na}$ is the space of valid sequences for regular continued fractions, the set $\Omega$ is not even closed in $\Za[i]^{\Na}$ for Hurwitz continued fractions (see Section \ref{SECTION:PFTHM1}).
+plays the role of the unit interval, and the definition of the Hurwitz map $T$ is similar to that of $T_{\RE}$ (see Section \ref{SECTION:HCF}).
+We say a sequence $\sanu$ in $\Za[i]$ is \textit{valid} when $z=[0;a_1, a_2, \ldots]_{\Cx}$ for some $z\in \mfF\setminus \QU(i)$ and we denote by $\Omega$ the space of valid sequences.
+A central difference between regular and Hurwitz continued fractions is that, while $\Na^{\Na}$ is the space of valid sequences for regular continued fractions, the set $\Omega$ is not even closed in $\Za[i]^{\Na}$ (see Section \ref{SECTION:PFTHM1}).
 Working with closed sets is often crucial for developing a natural dynamical perspective.
 One solution might involve taking the closure of $\Omega$, but this approach can result in several intricate points that prove challenging to handle.
-Nevertheless, it turns out that there is a naturally closed set related to $\Omega$ that still encapsulates its fundamental characteristics.
-To be more precise, for each $m\in\Na$ and $(b_1,\ldots, b_m)\in\Za[i]^m$, define the \textbf{cylinder} of level $m$ based on $\bfb$ as the set
+Nevertheless, it turns out that there is a naturally closed subset related to $\Omega$ that still encapsulates its fundamental characteristics.
+To be more precise, for each $m\in\Na$ and $\bfb=(b_1,\ldots, b_m)\in\Za[i]^m$, define the \textit{cylinder} of level $m$ based on $\bfb$ as the set

 and denote its interior by $\clCc_m(\bfb)$.
 Let $\omfF$ be the closure of $\mfF$.
 Define the space of sequences

 and let $\overline{\Lambda}:\overline{\sfR}\to \omfF$ be the mapping acting on each $\bfa=\sanu\in\overline{\sfR}$ as follows: